Apply to the Camelback Fellowship

-This curriculum is delivered largely through three mandatory summits: one in New Orleans, New York, and Oakland.* Fellows travel from around the country to convene; Fellows often say that the time with the Camelback family is one of the most impactful elements of the program.
-Summits on average are four days long, and the final summit culminates with a community showcase.
-For more on what it's like to be a Fellow, click here.
+This experience is delivered through our Summits: one in New Orleans, New York, and Oakland.* Fellows travel from around the country to convene; Fellows often say that this intensive time of growth with the Camelback family is one of the most impactful elements of the program.
+Summits on average are four days long, and the final summit culminates with a showcase.
+For more on what it's like to be a Fellow, scroll up!

 Do you have any advice or resources to help me make a strong application?

 GET TO KNOW CAMELBACK

 Our blog is the easiest way to get to get a sense of what we’re about.
 We feature Fellows in short interviews to share advice and experiences, and our team and coaches write thought pieces on topics that matter to us.